The Story of Ukraine Flags for Solidarity

 Our second step was to put together a national not-for-profit group of volunteers to make Yurii and Ivan’s request come true — get medical supplies to the front lines for the Ukraine soldiers with a USA army of volunteers – everything would go to Ukraine.
 The Princess went to work to find and train volunteers to sew Ukraine flags – garden flags, streaming flags, lapel flags, and pole flags.
 Sal went to work to organize an all volunteer committee to create a website with frequent updates from Ukraine’s “business friends on the streets of Lviv”.
 One of Sal’s volunteer jobs was to get the word out that it was patriotic and supportive for Americans to fly the Ukrainian flag on their lawns, wear on their clothes, and display on their homes and businesses from their flag poles.

-Third step— the current one — is to organize sewers to make flags and do mass marketing communications to find donators.
-Better yet is finding volunteer sewers and donors to join together to share the emotional impact of American citizens supporting Ukraine citizens through individual and group efforts.
-Yurii asked that each time someone donates to Ukraine Flags for Solidarity and flies the Ukraine flag if we would email them a photo of that person/home.
+Third step was to organize sewers to make flags and do mass marketing communications to find donators.
+Better still was finding volunteer sewers and donors to join together to share the emotional impact of American citizens supporting Ukraine citizens through individual and group efforts.
+Yurii asked that each time someone donated to Ukraine Flags for Solidarity and flies the Ukraine flag if we would email them a photo of that person/home.
 It is a way for the people living in this Putin war-hell to feel how much people, from small towns like Medford and Ashland, Oregon to the big cities of America, are proud of the bravery of Ukrainians and their willingness to seek at all cost their independence.